rtyler/brokenco.de/_posts/2021-01-02-winter-garden.md

 ---

 Of all the bizarre things to have happened in 2020, my winter garden may be one of the more benign occurrences.
-I started gardening in seven or eight years ago in Berkeley.
+I started gardening seven or eight years ago in Berkeley.
 The long backyard with excellent sunlight rewarded me with incredible tomato harvests summer after summer.
 Autumn became the time when everything would get thrashed or covered up to lie fallow through the wet